Artificial Intelligence Act

 • Conformity assessment and certification: The regulation provides that high-risk AI systems must be subject to conformity assessment and certification to ensure that they meet the requirements and standards of the regulation.

-• Responsibility and sanctions: The regulation stipulates that the responsibility for the use of AI systems lies primarily with the providers and users of the systems and provides for possible sanctions for violations of the regulation.
+• Responsibility and sanctions: The regulation stipulates that the responsibility for the use of AI systems lies primarily with the providers and deployers of the systems and provides for possible sanctions for violations of the regulation.

 • Monitoring and oversight: The regulation requires EU Member States to establish appropriate monitoring and oversight authorities to ensure compliance with the requirements and standards of the regulation.